8. AArch64

 \[\begin{split}F_0 &= 0,\\ F_1 &= 1,\\ F_n &= F_{n-1} + F_{n-2} \quad \forall n \ge 2.\end{split}\]

 Listing 8.3.1 provides the usual C++ driver.
-As shown in line 6 and 7, the C and assembly functions take the id \(n\) as input and return the respective Fibonacci number, i.e., \(F_n\).
+As shown in line 6 and 7, the C and assembly functions take the index \(n\) as input and return the respective Fibonacci number, i.e., \(F_n\).
 Once again, we’ll get started by implementing a C function which is somewhat close to assembly code.
 This will then be our recipe for the assembly variant.

 Listing 8.3.1 Driver for the C and assembly kernels which compute Fibonacci numbers.